moten07/moten07/setup.md

     - Android
         + To build and run the development version of the Android app, use the run configuration from the run widget in your IDE’s toolbar or build it directly from the terminal:
-          + Generate apk: `gradle -q :app:assembleRelease`
+          + Generate apk: `gradle :composeApp:assembleRelease`
-          + Generate aab: `gradle -q :app:bundleRelease`
+          + Generate aab: `gradle :composeApp:bundleRelease`
     - ios
       + To build and run the development version of the iOS app, use the run configuration from the run widget in your IDE’s toolbar or open the [/iosApp](./iosApp) directory in Xcode and run it from there.
     - Desktop
-        + run: `gradle -q :app:run`
+        + run: `gradle :composeApp:run`
-        + Generate AppImage: `gradle app:packageReleaseAppImage`
+        + Generate AppImage: `gradle :composeApp:packageReleaseAppImage`
-        + Generate exe: `gradle app:packageReleaseExe`
+        + Generate exe: `gradle :composeApp:packageReleaseExe`
-        + Generate dmg: `gradle app:packageReleaseDmg`
+        + Generate dmg: `gradle :composeApp:packageReleaseDmg`
     - Server
-        + run: `gradle -q :server:run`
+        + run: `gradle :server:run`
-        + Generate jar: `gradle -q :server:shadowJar`
+        + Generate jar: `gradle :server:shadowJar`
     - web
         + run:
-          - for the Wasm target (faster, modern browsers):`gradle :app:wasmJsBrowserDevelopmentRun`
+          - for the Wasm target (faster, modern browsers):`gradle :composeApp:wasmJsBrowserDevelopmentRun`
-          - for the JS target (slower, supports older browsers):`gradle :app:jsBrowserDevelopmentRun`
+          - for the JS target (slower, supports older browsers):`gradle :composeApp:jsBrowserDevelopmentRun`
-        + Generate artifacts: `gradle :app:wasmJsBrowserDistribution`
+        + Generate artifacts: `gradle :composeApp:wasmJsBrowserDistribution`
-            * The generated artifacts are in the directory: `app/build/dist/wasmJs/productionExecutable`
+            * The generated artifacts are in the directory: `composeApp/build/dist/wasmJs/productionExecutable`
             * can push it to GitHub pages